TJourde/excel2web2py/README.md

 __Windows__:
 You will have to download python 2.7, follow the instructions on the official website
-Xlrd is packaged with this application, run `cd path/to/xlrd` python setup.py install
+Xlrd is packaged with this application, run :
+> cd path/to/xlrd
+python setup.py install

 You may need to execute those operations as an administrator though(put `sudo` first before an install adn input the admin's password)